nguyen-wp/wp-best-wp-lightweight/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Boost your site's speed and performance.
 Best WP Lightweight help you configure your websites without any coding knowledge required.
 Lightweight and using best practices for fastest load time.
+You not need use many plugins any more

 == Description ==

+Boost your site's speed and performance.
 Best WP Lightweight help you configure your websites without any coding knowledge required.
 Lightweight and using best practices for fastest load time.
+You not need use many plugins any more

 == Installation ==